G’day from Milan,

 - The key to this return is in the 2nd video, which focuses on his feet.

-- Jiri has a step, then split-step into the court, and then cuts off the high-bouncing serve by moving forward at an angle.
+- Jiri has a step, then split-step into the court, then cuts off the high-bouncing serve by moving forward at an angle.

 - He makes contact well inside the baseline.